kristofzerbe/kiko.io/source/_posts/2021/Hexo-and-the-IndieWeb-Receiving-Webmentions.md

 |``content.html``|Content as HTML of sending post|
 |``content.text``|Content as text of sending post|

-The fact that we get the complete HTML content of the sending post, means that we easily can parse it for IndieWeb microformats (see {% post_link Hexo-and-the-IndieWeb "Part 1" %}) to get even more information about it and the blog owner!
+The fact that we get the complete HTML content of the sending post, means that we easily can parse it for IndieWeb microformats (see {% post_link 2021/Hexo-and-the-IndieWeb "Part 1" %}) to get even more information about it and the blog owner!

 ---